-The building permit records for this property do not indicate the year the house was originally constructed.
-The San Bernardino County Assessor Office indicates that the dwelling was constructed in 1925.
-Historic aerial images show the presence of the single-family residence in the 1938 aerial image.
-Building permit records indicate the detached accessory structure was built in 1959 and the detached carport in 1961.
+The subject property does not meet this criterion.
+The San Bernardino County Assessor Office indicates that the main dwelling was constructed in 1890.
+Historic aerial images show the presence of the garage on the property in the 1938 aerial image.
+The original building permit for the construction of the garage was not found in the city's building permit history.
 The building permits that are on file for the subject property include the following: